mainkoon81/Study-09-MachineLearning-E/README.md

  - When we don't have the ground truth.
  - **Silhouette Coefficient** [-1 to 1]:
    - There is a Silhouette Coefficient for each data-pt.
 We average them and get a Silhouette score for the entire clustering.
-   - Explore with different `K`(No.of clusters)
+   - Silhouette is affected by `K`(No.of clusters)
-   - Silhouette cares compactness, circularity...
+   - Silhouette is affected by compactness, circularity of the cluster.
    - > Note: for DBSCAN, we never use Silhouette score...(it does not care the **compact, circular clustering** because of the idea of 'noise').
 By 'K'
    - > Note: for Hierachical Clustering with single linkage, it carves out the data well, but it's not what Silhouette can conceive of.